Slavery and Human Trafficking

 Policies and Due Diligence

+The SRA Code of Conduct for Firms 2019 requires us to comply with all regulatory and statutory obligations.
 Our Corporate Responsibility Policy, Ethics Policy and Slavery and Human Trafficking Policy each make clear that we are committed to take all reasonable and practical steps to ensure that high standards are implemented throughout the business and with all our suppliers and business partners.
 These policies are published on our intranet alongside our Whistleblowing Policy.

 Our supplier due diligence process includes:

-- Risk assessing our suppliers into 2 tiers
+- Risk assessing our suppliers

 - Enhanced due diligence for our tier 1 suppliers